garciart/Basics/README.md

 git push origin [USERNAME] # Push your branch to the REMOTE MASTER repository for approval
 </pre>
 <p>[GITHUB STUFF HERE https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners]</p>
+Sign into GitHub.
+Select Repositories and open the repository.

 <pre>
 git status # Get the status of the repository git checkout master # Switch back to the master branch